noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 ## best practices / gotchas

+- always set runtime resource constraints: by default a container has none
+  - refrain from adjusting OOM priority via --oom-score-adj or --oom-kill-disable on containers, docker automatically adjusts the OOM priority of the daemon
+    - however things like an edge/vault could have oom-score-adj to prefer killing other processes first
+- public images should be atleast `linux/amd64` and `linux/arm64`
 - pushing built services to registry
   - lol alot of the shiz we did in script.registry.sh is still useful
   - but you can just prefix the fkn `image: poop` directly in compose ;)